 Don't spend all winter inside watching it snow, join us to get out and explore the park on snowshoes.
-Snowshoeing is easy and a great way to experience park.
-This activity can be tied into surface area and PSI experiments.
+Snowshoeing is easy and a great way to experience the park.
+This activity requires a minimum of 4 inches packed snow.